ewebber/whatspeakersneed/index.md

 - What is unique about this conference?
 What's vision?
 - What sets it apart from other existing conferences?
+- Who else will be speaking?
+- Who are the sponsors?

 ### What information can you tell people about the audience?